Ahlat: History

-With the decline of the Seljuks, and the new political upheaval presented by the invasions of the Khwarezmian Empire and the Mongol Empire, Ahlat became briefly disputed between the Ayyubids, the Kingdom of Georgia and the Sultanate of Rum (the Anatolian branch of the Seljuq dynasty).
-In the 12th century, Ahlat and its adjacent territory was conquered and vassalized by the Kingdom of Georgia.
-In this period Georgians called city by name Khlati, modified native Armenian name Khlat.
-Following the Battle of Köse Dağ (1243) and the fall of Baghdad (1258), Ahlat, "together with eastern Anatolia and upper Mesopotamia", became part of the Mongol Empire.
-The Mongols added Ahlat to the Ilkhanate division, and in the ensuing period, the Ilkhanid rulers minted coins in Ahlat.
-According to Hamdallah Mustawfi (died 1349), the revenues provided by Ahlat under the Ilkhanids, amounted up to 51,500 dinars.
-After the Ilkhanate, Ahlat became part of the Jalayirids and then the Ak Koyunlu.
+Due to the new political turmoil caused by the decline of the Seljuks and the invasions of the Khwarazmshah and the Mongol Empire Ahlat briefly became a subject of dispute among the Ayyubids the Kingdom of Georgia and the Sultanate of Rum which was the Anatolian branch of the Seljuk dynasty.
+In the twelfth century Ahlat and its adjacent territory were conquered and reduced to vassal dependency by the Kingdom of Georgia.
+During this period the Georgians called the city Khlati which was a modified version of the local Armenian name Ahlat.
+After the Battle of Köse Dağ in 1243 and the fall of Baghdad in 1258 Ahlat along with Eastern Anatolia and Upper Mesopotamia became a part of the Mongol Empire.
+The Mongols included Ahlat within the Ilkhanate also known as the Hulaguid state and during the subsequent period the khans of the Ilkhanate minted coins in Khlat.
+According to Hamdallah Mustawfi who died in 1349 the revenues received from Ahlat under the Ilkhanids amounted to up to 51,500 dinars.
+After the Ilkhanate Ahlat became part of the Jalayirid state and then part of the Ak Koyunlu state.